kallerosenbaum/grokkingbitcoin/readme.md

 source version.
 The content is the same in the two versions, but there are some important differences between them:

-The commersial version is available in various online book stores and at
+The commercial version is available in various online book stores and at
 [Manning's webside](https://www.manning.com/books/grokking-bitcoin).
 It
 is professionally and _beautifully_ typeset and available as a print